YMTheory/computationalphysics_N2013301020035/ChapterTwo/README.md

 #Study of Chapter 2

 ##Abstract
-In this chapter we ues Euler method futher to solve the projectile problem.By considering the air resistance and change of pressure along with altitude both in isothermal and adiabatic model,it is impossible to sovle the ODE with analytical method,and the only way is numerical method--here we apply Euler mhthod.
+In this chapter we ues Euler method futher to solve the projectile problem.By considering the air resistance and change of pressure along with altitude both in isothermal and adiabatic model,it is impossible to sovle the ODE with analytical method,and the only way is numerical method--here we apply Euler mhthod.Also,I also considered that there might be gaussian errors in velocity and firing angle when we shoot a target.Therefore,a reasonable cutting off is necessary to be under consideration.

 ##Content
 ###Demand
 Consider a ball or a cannon shell or anything else projected in two dimension.If we are given initial condition(position and velocity),we are supposed to know the exact infomation of it in theory.However,if air resistance are invovled in,it is difficult to obtain the analytical result.So we can only calculate the numerical solution and errors and compare different results.

+Furthermore,we can consider such a situation that a target is given,we should choose velocity and firing angle to make sure that the shell hit the target in a allowable error area.The method in this case is scanning.We must first calculate the corresponding firing angle to the maximum distance first,then we fix this angle and scan the velocity until we hit the target.Every time we get a feedback that it is too close or far away,and according to the result we should adjust the velocity in some way to get close the target until achieving our goal.

+Also,if I put the initial errors under consideration,it is even more complicated and interesting.Because we can't even make sure that where exactly our shell will hit in the end.What we can do is to simulate--supposing we shoot many shells totally with guassian error,and we can gather statistics the droopping points of all these shells and calculate the possibility that the shell hitting the target within the error range.

 ###Theory
 1.Under ideal projectile situation,we have